 Lumify is a relatively new open source project to create a Big Data fusion and is a great alternative to Hadoop.
-It has the ability to rapidly sort through numerous quantities of data in different sizes, sources and format.
-What helps stand out is it’s web-based interface allows users to explore relationships between the data via 2D and 3D graph visualizations, full-text faceted search, dynamic histograms, interactive geospatial views, and collaborative workspaces shared in real-time.
+It has the ability to rapidly sort through numerous quantities of data in different sizes, sources, and formats.
+What helps stand out is its web-based interface allows users to explore relationships between the data via 2D and 3D graph visualizations, full-text faceted search, dynamic histograms, interactive geospatial views, and collaborative workspaces shared in real-time.
 It also works out of the box on Amazon’s AWS environment.

 3. Apache Storm

-Apache Storm can be used with or without Hadoop, and is an open source distributed realtime computation system.
+Apache Storm can be used with or without Hadoop and is an open source distributed real-time computation system.
 It makes it easier to process unbounded streams of data, especially for real-time processing.
 It is extremely simple and easy to use and can be configured with any programming language that the user is comfortable with.
-Storm is great for using in cases such as realtime analytics, continuous computation, online machine learning, etc. Storm is scalable and fast, making it perfect for companies that want fast and efficient results.
+The storm is great for using in cases such as real-time analytics, continuous computation, online machine learning, etc. It is scalable and fast, making it perfect for companies that want fast and efficient results.

 This is a brilliant platform for manipulating, transforming, querying and data warehousing.
 A great alternative to Hadoop, HPCC delivers superior performance, agility, and scalability.
-This technology has been used effectively in production environments longer than Hadoop, and offers features such as built-in distributed file system, scalability thousands of nodes, powerful development IDE, fault resilient, etc.
+This technology has been used effectively in production environments longer than Hadoop and offers features such as a built-in distributed file system, scalability thousands of nodes, powerful development IDE, fault-resilient, etc.